What's New (Database Engine)

 A new server level permission.
 Grant CONNECT ANY DATABASE to a login that must connect to all databases that currently exist and to any new databases that might be created in future.
 Does not grant any permission in any database beyond connect.
 Combine with SELECT ALL USER SECURABLES or

 VIEW SERVER STATE to allow an auditing process to view all data or all database states on the instance of SQL Server.

 A new server level permission.
 When granted, allows a middle-tier process to impersonate the account of clients connecting to it, as it connects to databases.
 When denied, a high privileged login can be blocked from impersonating other logins.
 For example, a login with CONTROL SERVER permission can be blocked from impersonating other logins.

 SELECT ALL USER SECURABLES Permission

 A new server level permission.
 When granted, a login such as an auditor can view data in all databases that the user can connect to.

-Deploy a SQL Server Database to a Microsoft Azure Virtual Machine enables deployment of a SQL Server database to a Windows Azure VM.
+Deploy a SQL Server Database to a Microsoft Azure Virtual Machine enables deployment of a SQL Server database to an Azure VM.

 Deployment of databases on ReFS is now supported.